projectara/greybus-spec/source/device_class.rst

    Sends a stream of bytes to the device and receives them back from the device.

+.. c:function:: int sink(u32 len, char *send);

+   Sends a stream of bytes to the device that needs to be acknowledged by the device.
+No data are sent back from the device.

 Greybus Loopback Message Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^